vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 - login23;D12255

 Consumer:<br/>
-A user will modify the characteristics of the document but to do so he must choose from the list in memory only the lines with the same login as the one he currently uses for questions of rights and geographic sector.<br/>
+A user will modify the characteristics of the document but to do so he must choose from the list in memory **only the lines with the same login** as the one he currently uses for questions of rights and geographic sector.<br/>
 Search in the list with the FIND command and FIND_MODE=SUBSTRING and the string searched for is the login of the connected person (ex: login23) so LINE=**login23;** (with the separator ;).<br/>
-Thus the returned line will be the 1st line with login23 and the file number will be used in searching for files in the tested application.<br/>
+In this example, the returned line will be the 1st line with login23 and the file number will be used in searching for files in the tested application.<br/>
 Here the result of the FIND by substring (SUBSTRING) is: **login23;D12223** <br/>
 The line can be consumed with KEEP=FALSE or kept and placed at the end of the list with KEEP=TRUE